clangguth/autower/README.txt

                        The altitude was wrongly treated as an unsigned number, which resulted in extreme positive values instead of negative ones.

+2.1.2 (unreleased)   - Included support for very special scenarios where there
+                       may be multiple BGL files for a single airport.
+In short, autower now ignores BGL files where the tower altitude is set to anything less than -1000 meters.

+2.2.0 (Feb 26, 2011) - autower now also considers sceneries defined as remote, and
+                       is less picky about being able to process scenery files.
+                     - changed the default log level
+                     - Various other minor fixes & cleanups

 ACKNOWLEDGEMENTS